madanmx/GameSFX/README.md

 # GameSFX
 A set of python utilities for SFX dataset processing.
 The required tools are Python and CCP4i.
-The map calculation is based on --Ren et al., 1999, Biochem. and this approach is similar to the Elin et al., 2020, Elife.
+The map calculation is based on --Ren et al., 1999, Biochem. and this approach is similar to the --Elin et al., 2020, Elife.

 ## Part 1: Beamtime maps: Difference electron density map plotting using python programs.